rajdeepv/parallel_calabash/README.md

         --serialize-stdout                  Serialize stdout output, nothing will be written until everything is done --concurrent                        Run tests concurrently.
 Each test will run once on each device --group-by-scenarios                Distribute equally as per scenarios.
 This uses cucumber dry run --ensure-tag-for-devices filter     Ensures specific tags are run on specified devices.
-Filter format example: '@device_a_or_b_specific:deviceAId,deviceBId' Flag be passed multiple times.
+Filter format example: "@device_a_or_b_specific:deviceAId,deviceBId".
+Flag be passed multiple times.

 ### iOS set-up